Gurara II Hydroelectric Power Station

 The Gurara II Power Station is a proposed 360 megawatts hydroelectric power station across the Gurara River in Nigeria.
 The power station is owned and is under development by the Federal Government of Nigeria.
 The Exim Bank of China has agreed to lend US$1 billion towards the construction of this renewable energy project.
 The Nigerian Federal Executive Council accepted that offer in May 2019.

 The power station is separate from the 30 MW Gurara I Hydroelectric Power Station that crosses the same river and was under development by a concessionaire, as of May 2021.

 Location

 The power station would lie across the Gurara River, downstream of the 30 megawatts Gurara I Hydroelectric Power Station.
-This is near the settlement of Kagarko, in Kaduna State, in northern Nigeria.
+This is near the settlement of Kagarko, in Kaduna State, located in North-West Nigeria.

-Kagarko is located approximately 148 km, by road, south of the city of Kaduna, the state capital.
+Kagarko is located approximately 148 km, by road, south of Kaduna metropolis of the state capital.
 This is about 92 km northeast of Abuja, the capital city of Nigeria.

 Overview

-The design calls for generation capacity of 360 MW.
+The design calls for generation capacity of 360 Mega Watts.
 A penstock pipe measuring 100 m in length and 4.4 m in diameter will direct water from the reservoir to the generation turbines inside the power house.
 The dam and power station will be built in one phase.
-When completed, the power station is expected to supply 1,130 GWh of clean renewable energy to the Nigerian grid, annually.